 It was baffling that Tony had RP and normal hearing, but I had

 At that point, my central vision was still good, and I could

 understand speech by combining what I heard with my cochlear

 implant and the visual cues of lip reading.
 I went on to college

 and graduated summa cum laude with a triple certification in

 special education.
-I moved to Maryland, I started teaching,
+I moved to Maryland, where I started

 My son, Joseph, is the most precious thing in my life.
 When he

 was six months old, I suddenly became very sick.
 We had no idea